 We’ve visitors for the next few days, so I’m not expecting to get any work done during this time.

 Well, I was wrong about not getting any work completed whilst our visitors were here.
-Malc was very interested in our project we and talked quite a lot about what our plans were for the pile of oak timber in the gazebo.
-By the 30th he was getting itchy fingers and asked me if there was any digging to be done – I said there was.
+Malc was very interested in our project and we talked quite a lot about what our plans were for the pile of oak timber in the gazebo.
+By Monday (the 30th), he was getting itchy fingers and asked me if there was any digging to be done – I said there was.
 Malc leapt into action and, between us, in half a day we had: